Almost four years ago my husband Lorne and I bought a home with a beautiful garden.

 "That'll be your job," Lorne and I each thought of the other.

 With no one taking ownership, the weeds began to grow and the plants began to sag.
-So one day, I stepped into the shed, took out our rusting shovel, and started to dig.
+So one day, I stepped into the shed, took out a rusty shovel, and started to dig.
 Pretty soon the day had gone by, and I found myself still pulling and digging.
-By the end of the day, I’d discovered something about myself.
+By the end of the day, I'd discovered something about myself.
 I actually like to garden.

 I've never thought of myself as having a green thumb.
 In our previous house, I'd planted herbs that mostly withered, and Lorne spent what seemed like hundreds of dollars watering tomato vines that yielded three tomatoes (all of which were enjoyed by a friendly squirrel).

 So it came as a great surprise to me this year, when I realized a dozen plants I'd planted two years ago were thriving.

 The irises, prim roses, rose campions and ground cover that generous neighbors had given me had all spawned offspring and were forming thriving clumps.